 A geothermal heat pump can have a high initial cost, but the savings accrued in terms of energy expenditure and maintenance will pay for the system in a relatively short time.
 The federal government has made it even cheaper to install a new geothermal heat pump system with this limited-time tax credit.
 Other incentives are offered by many state governments and electric utilities.

-To find out more about whether geothermal is right for you, contact the HVAC experts at Ernst Heating & Cooling, serving various southwest Illinois communities, including Glen Carbon, Highland and Troy, since 1951.
+To find out more about whether geothermal is right for you, contact the HVAC experts at Ernst Heating & Cooling, serving various southwest Illinois communities, including Glen Carbon, Edwardsville, Highland, and Troy since 1951.

-Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, Bethalto, Edwardsville, Collinsville, Maryville, Staunton and Troy, Illinois about energy and home comfort issues (specific to HVAC systems).
-For more information about geothermal systems and other HVAC topics, download our free Home Comfort Resource guide.
+Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, Bethalto, Edwardsville, Collinsville, Maryville, Staunton and Troy, Illinois about energy and HVAC options.